mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Generate unique SVG design assets | Haikei](https://haikei.app/) - A web-based design tool to generate unique SVG design assets for websites, social media, blog posts, desktop and mobile wallpapers, posters, and more!
+Our generators let you discover, customize, randomize, and export generative SVG design assets ready to use with your favorite design tools.

+- [Blobmaker - Make organic SVG shapes for your next design](https://www.blobmaker.app) - Make organic SVG shapes for your next design.
+Modify the complexity, contrast, and color, to generate unique SVG blobs every time.

 - [Typescale - Create stunning typography, generate CSS, and find inspiration.](https://typescale.com/)

 - [Typography 101: A crash course of terms to know. | Create](https://creativecloud.adobe.com/discover/article/typography-101-a-crash-course-of-terms-to-know) - Talking about typography can be a daunting task.
 Don’t fret: We’ve put together a visual glossary of the essential type typography terms to know, with a little help from our friends at Adobe Fonts and Letterform Archive.